-The job summary section of an executive director job description is the place where you can clearly define what your expectations are for this role.
+The job summary section of an executive director job description is where you can clearly define what your expectations are for this role.

 Let’s say you’re looking for a leader for your current HR project.
 If this is the case, your executive director’s job summary might reflect a desire for candidates with project management experience.
-In fact, you can specify your ideal candidate has managed wellness initiative projects in the past.
+In fact, you can specify that your ideal candidate should have managed wellness initiative projects in the past.